 As a general rule, vegetables, fruits and starchy foods should provide the bulk of most of your meals.
 The remaining part of your diet should be made up from milk and dairy foods and protein foods.
 As mentioned above, you should limit the amount of foods and drinks that are high in fat or sugar.
 The dietary guidance to reduce your risk of heart disease is as follows:

 Intake of saturated fat to less than 10% of total fat intake (preferably in lean meat and low-fat dairy products):

-- Eat at least five portions of fruit and vegetables per day (new research has suggested that we should all aim for seven portions per day).
+- Eat two portions of fruit and at least three portions of vegetables per day (new research has suggested that we should all aim for two portions of fruit and at least five portions of vegetables per day).

 - Eat at least two servings of fish (preferably oily fish) per week.